philrz/super/book/src/intro.md

 "product types" &mdash; in fact, describing a relation's schema in terms of a product type &mdash; it unfortunately did not anticipate sum types.

+>[!NOTE]
-> _Codd's original paper on the relational model has a footnote that
+> Codd's original paper on the relational model has a footnote that
-> essentially describes as a product type:_
+> essentially describes as a product type:
 >
 > <!-- markdownlint-disable-next-line MD033 -->
 > <center><img src="codd-footnote.png" alt="Codd's Footnote" title="Codd's Footnote" width="500"></center>
 >
-> _But sum types were notably absent._
+> But sum types were notably absent.

 Armed with both sum and product types, super-structured data provides a comprehensive algebraic type system that can represent any